 What is Psychoanalysis?

-Northern Rockies Psychoanalytic Institute & Society (NRPI), well into its second decade, the only psychoanalytic institute in the United States north of Colorado and between Minneapolis and Seattle.
+Northern Rockies Psychoanalytic Institute & Society (NRPI), well into its second decade, is the only psychoanalytic institute in the United States north of Colorado and between Minneapolis and Seattle.
 We formally opened our doors with the aim of training psychoanalysts in a region where very few people even knew what psychoanalysis is, and we wanted to attempt to bring to this beautiful country what is unique and indispensable about both the intellectual discipline and the form of cure that is psychoanalysis.

 In our growing pains, we have grappled with the struggle of competing schools of thought within our discipline, finding ourselves distinctly Freudian while also deeply incorporating the theoretical schools of Lacan; Klein; the British Independent Group; American object relations theory, Modern Psychoanalysis; and the contemporary works of Christopher Bollas, Michael Eigen and Jeffrey Eaton.
 Although we cannot be said to be integrating Jungian theory, Paul Watsky has lectured here on two occasions.
 Other conference lecturers have included Leo Rangell, Paul Geltner, Christopher Bollas, Jeffrey Eaton, Charles Turk, Anthony Molino, and Barton Evans.